ericoporto/agstoolbox/README.md

     python agstoolbox

+## Warning on Windows Store Python

-***WARNING⚠:*** if you are using Python from Windows Store, most writes to `AppData/Local` and similar [will be redirected](https://github.com/python/cpython/issues/95029) and you will not be able to properly use or debug AGS Toolbox, I recomend you use a Win32 Python to avoid debugging frustrations.
+If you are using Python from Windows Store, most writes to `AppData/Local` and similar [will be redirected](https://github.com/python/cpython/issues/95029) and you will not be able to properly use or debug AGS Toolbox, I recomend you use a **Win32** Python to avoid debugging frustrations.

 There's probably ways to break the redirection from MS Windows Store Python, but we need to look carefully to not break cross os compatibility, so we may need to diverge Windows vs Nix, see https://github.com/python/cpython/issues/85368

+## Author and License

+This code is made by Érico Porto, and licensed with MIT [`LICENSE`](LICENSE).